ArnoldDP/OStim-Community-Modlist/README.md

 >
 > Obviously if your hardware is better, there shouldn't be any issues.

- I tried to keep the textures around 2k, but a few misc items, notably mountains and skin textures, are higher resolution.
+ I tried to keep the textures around 1-2k, but a few misc items, notably mountains and skin textures, are higher resolution.
 While the graphical fidelity isn't anywhere near as high as some modlists, it accomplishes my goal of making a list that looks nice, runs nice, and "feels" nice.

+ ### Previous Versions

+ If you were using a previous version of this list, it is recommended that you delete everything but the downloads folder before you install the new version.
+It's also recommended to start a completely new save, if you really need to use your current save you can clean your save using Fallrim tools, but this may be unstable.

  </details>